MicrosoftDocs/bot-docs/articles/bot-framework-publish-deploy.md

 ![Deployment credentials](media/publishing-your-bot-deployment-credentials.png)
 - Return to the command prompt and provide the deployment credentials as requested

-Once you've entered your deployment credentials at the command prompt, your bot will be deployed to the Azure site.
+After you've entered your deployment credentials at the command prompt, your bot will be deployed to the Azure site.

 ### <a id="git4"></a>Step 4: Test the connection to your bot